NigelGee/AFFilterList/README.md

 #### A Filtering List for SwiftUI

+- [ ] Would like text be hidden then show when screen pulled down slight as in the Setting menu on iPhone

 ## Usage

 You need a collection of `Identifiable` data for computing the list.
 The `filterKeys` need to `String` but you can choose which field(s) you want to filter on.